Recording a Journal Entry

 - Click “Post Entry.”

-If your accounting journal entry does not balance, you will see a warning when you attempt to save.
+If your accounting journal entry does not balance, you will see a warning when you attempt to post.
 This is because the “debits” and “credits” are not equal for the types of accounts you selected.
 This is required to create an entry that will be properly shown on your financial reports.
 For more information, check out our blog post about accounting debits and credits.

 If you see the warning, review the accounts you have entered.
 You may have left out a line item that needs to be included in the transaction.
 Consider what you are trying to accomplish with the journal entry, and double-check that you have selected the correct increase or decrease action for each line item.

 If you need to void or delete a journal entry, see Voiding a Journal Entry.